UBICUA-JSSI/ssiddi/README.md

 **SSI Service** is an ensemble of management operations related to the digital identity and its verifiable attributes (_aka_ verifiable credentials).

 Our analysis is limited by the provider-consumer type of identity relationships.
 In a typical scenario, a user acquires its credentials (identity card, driving licence, university diploma, medical insurance, etc.) from a trusted service and then uses them in relations with other identity or business services.
-Within the SSI model, such a scenario implies that an identity owner, as a DID Subject and/or VC Holder, establishes legal relations with:
+Within the SSI model, such a scenario implies that an identity owner, as a DID Subject and VC Holder, establishes legal relations with SSI Service providers: DID Controller and VC Issuer.

-- **SSI Service Publisher/Provider** is a public entity accredited to publish SSI Services and provide them as DID Controller and/or VC Issuer.
-Note that the prerequisite of previous accreditation is important from the viewpoint of legal and organizational aspects of the ecosystem governance.
-- **SSI Service Subscriber/Consumer** is a public entity that is subscribed to SSI Services and utilizes them in the Access Management (AM) and/or Business Processes (BP).
-Note that, the same entity may play both roles depending on a particular context.

 In a very general manner, we introduce a SSI Service lifecycle that includes the following basic stages: